noear/folkmq/README_EN.md

 * Extensibility

-FolkMQ Broker cluster <mark> supports FolkMQ-Server node hot extension </mark>.
+Cluster mode <mark> support hot expansion of service nodes </mark>.
 When the flow is high, it can be added at any time, and the flow can be reduced when it is low

 * Durability, reliability